TheRoboticsClub/colab-gsoc2020-Sakshay_Mahna/evolutionary_robots/neural_networks/README.md

 # a_ib is the bias activation parameter of ith output node and a_ig is the gain activation parameter of ith output node.
 ```

-The jth output node corresponds to the index of the neuron of the layer under consideration.
-The ith input node corresponds to the index of the neuron of the layer specified in the order of `input_connections` above.

 #### Continuous Time Recurrent Layer

 The format followed is: